waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 - Knowledge requirements for customers

 **Notes:**
-- If the topic title provides sufficient context, you can omit an introduction.
+- If the article or section title provides sufficient context, you can omit an introduction.
 - Avoid providing extensive overview or conceptual text in the introduction to a task.
 Provide that information in a separate concept topic or in a topic that introduces the task as part of a larger process or customer goal.

 ### <a name="tasks-prereqs"></a>Prerequisites